-The success of this curriculum development depends on the participation of different stakeholders including parents, the society, as well as public and private sectors.
-The participation of these stakeholders is detailed as follows:
+The success of this curriculum development depends on the participation of different stakeholders, including parents, society, public, and private sectors.
+The participation of these stakeholders has been explained as follows:

-4.2 Parents and Community Participation
+4.2 Parents and community participation

-The upbringing and the development of a child begin at family level and in the surrounding community.
-Therefore, the parents' and the community participation in improving education is crucial for proper pupils' upbringing.
-This enables the parents and communities to monitor the pupils' academic development and attitude so as to assist them in the learning process.
-Also, their participation is important because it provides strategies for improving the school's infrastructure.
+Upbringing and the development of a child begin at family level and the surrounding community.
+Therefore, parents and the community participation in improving the education is crucial for pupils' up bringing.
+This enables the parents and communities to monitor pupils academic development and attitude so as to assisting them in learning process.
+Also their participation is important because they provide strategies regarding the improvement of the school infrastructure.